Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/README.md

 - Navigate to the setting tab.
 Add Python and node.js buildpacks

-- At the deploy section, connect to Github, search and link to CNEmbroidery repository.
+- At the deploy section, connect to Github, search and link to HDYD repository.

 - Scroll down to set up automatic deploys, it enables Heroku to rebuild the app every time push code to Github.

-- The live link can be found here [link]( https://cnembroidery.herokuapp.com/)
+- The live link can be found here [link]( https://hdyd.herokuapp.com/)

 [Back to the top](#overview)